 The CCSD, as the CEQA lead agency, is responsible for administering the preparation of the EIR and will be responsible for certifying the Final EIR.
-The CCSD and the County of San Luis Obispo will use the EIR as an informational document to assist in the decision-making process regarding the Master Development Plan, ultimately resulting in the approval, denial, or assignment of conditions to the project.
+The CCSD and the County of San Luis Obispo will use the EIR as an informational document to assist in the decision-making process, ultimately resulting in the approval, denial, or assignment of conditions to the project.